qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

   - One specific memory region in `probleTable` will be loaded into cache.
 Accessing that region is faster.
   - CPU found that branch prediction is wrong and rolls back, but doesn't rollback side effect on cache.
 - The attacker measures memory read latency in `probeTable`.
 Which place access faster correspond to the value of secret.
+- To accurately measure memory access latency, `performance.now()` is not accurate enough.
+It need to use a multi-threaded counter timer: One thread (web worker) keeps increasing a shared counter in a loop.
+The attacking thread reads that counter to get "time".
+The cross-thread counter sharing requires `SharedArrayBuffer`.
+Although it cannot measure time in standard units (e.g. nanosecond), it's accurate enough to distinguish latency difference between fast cache access and slow RAM access.

+Related: Another vulnerability related to cache side channel: [GoFetch](https://gofetch.fail/).
+It exploits Apple processors' cache prefetching functionality.